jamesgarriss/onering/valor-wisdom.md

 * A character’s Wisdom rank defines his self-understanding and capability for good judgement and is a measure of his resistance to the corrupting power of the Shadow.
 * A hero's Valour rank describes his stature as a doer of great deeds and is a measure of his courage in the face of dangerous situations or opponents.

 Both scores range from 1 to 6, and rise over the course of the game.
 A starting player gives a score of 2 to one characteristic and 1 to the other.
-If a player chose to put 2 puts into Valor, then the hero will receive a Reward.
-If Wisdom, then the hero will receive a Virtue.
+If a player chooses to put 2 points into Wisdom, then the hero will receive a Virtue.
+If a player chooses to put 2 points into Valor, then the hero will receive a Reward.
 When heros gain a rank, they will put an additional point into either Valor or Wisdom and will recieve either an additional Virtue or Reward.

 ## Virtues